dcparker88/dcparker88.github.io/_pages/about.md

 permalink: /about/
 ---

 My name is Daniel Parker.
-I am currently a lead engineer at Target Corp, working on the Digital Fulfillment team.
+I am currently a principal engineer at Target Corp., working on the Digital Fulfillment team.
 I enjoy solving interesting technical problems at scale.
 I'm currently working on improving my team's deployment pipeline, managing multiple Cassandra clusters, and containerizing workloads.

 Books that have inspired me: